Regenerative Farming Practices Foster Sustainable Food Systems

 The Need for Regenerative Farming Looms Large

 In today’s standard of the industrialized food chain, profit is king.
 A chemical-intense and monoculture approach has become the global standard for efficiency and healthy profit margins.
-While our supermarket shelves are now filled with endless options that would astonish our ancestors, we are paying a higher (hidden) price for convenience and choice than we may think.
+While supermarket shelves are now filled with endless options that would astonish our ancestors, we are paying a higher (hidden) price for convenience and choice.

-The Ellen MacArthur Foundation, a nonprofit devoted to the idea of a circular economy, urges consumers to consider the “uncosted negative impacts” of “efficiency machines” such as deep sea trawlers, aerial crop sprayers, center pivot irrigation systems, concentrated animal feed, and numerous other industrialized farming techniques.
+The Ellen MacArthur Foundation, a nonprofit devoted to the idea of a circular economy, urges consumers to consider the “uncosted negative impacts” of “efficiency machines.”
+Deep sea trawlers, aerial crop sprayers, center pivot irrigation systems, concentrated animal feed, and other industrialized farming techniques negatively effect ecosystems.

-Food production costs in the United States, factoring in pesticides, massive machinery to farm vast swaths of land, and more, are projected to reach about $6 trillion by 2050.
+Food production costs in the United States are projected to reach about $6 trillion by 2050.

-Over time, American Farmland Trust estimates we have lost almost half of the original organic matter in our soils leading to soil erosion, nutrient losses, increased greenhouse gas (GHG) emissions, and reduced yields.
+Over time, American Farmland Trust estimates we have lost almost half of the original organic matter in our soils.
+This has lead to soil erosion, nutrient losses, increased greenhouse gas (GHG) emissions, and reduced yields.

 The time to act is now.

 In order to remain sustainable for future generations, farming can’t continue to be treated as an industrialized machine.
-Agriculture relies on a complex ecosystem to naturally thrive – pollinators for crop success, clean surface and groundwater for irrigation, healthy soil filled with microbes that help crops grow, and more.
+Agriculture relies on a complex ecosystem to naturally thrive.
+Pollinators are required for crop success, clean surface and groundwater necessary for irrigation, and healthy soil filled with microbes that help crops grow.

 Regenerative farming is an approach that prioritizes soil health, biodiversity, and ecosystem restoration.
 Unlike conventional farming, which can deplete soil fertility and rely heavily on synthetic inputs, regenerative practices work harmoniously with nature’s principles.

 These practices include crop rotation, cover cropping, agroforestry, holistic grazing, and minimal tillage.
-By implementing these techniques, farmers enhance soil structure, retain water, and increase organic matter content, resulting in improved soil health and carbon sequestration.
+By implementing these techniques, farmers enhance soil structure, retain water, and increase organic matter content.
+This results in improved soil health and carbon sequestration.

 Environmental Benefits of Regenerative Agricultural Practices